Review of Taste of the Wild with Ancient Grains Dry Dog Food

 The fifth ingredient includes millet, a gluten-free grain harvested from certain seed grasses.
 Millet is hypoallergenic and naturally rich in B-vitamins and fiber as well as other essential minerals.

-The sixth ingredient is dried yeast.
-Dried yeast contains about 45% protein and is rich in other healthy nutrients.
+The eighth ingredient is dried yeast.
+Dried yeast can be a controversial item.
+It contains about 45% protein and is rich in other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.